 - Bare fruit and veggie chips.
 These carrot chips literally only have carrots and salt in the package, and I love the intense crunch from this snack!
 I also like the apple snacks – beware of going overboard here, as they’re high in (natural) sugars, which is why I generally stick to the carrots!

 - Siete chips.
 OK, OK, I don’t think chips (even Siete chips) are truly healthy options for snacks, but sometimes I just want a chip, and when I do, I turn to these.
 They’re made from cassava, almond, and chia seeds, and taste amazing alone, or dipped in guacamole, salsa, or hummus!

 - Water.
 If your body actually needs calories, of course this won’t help, but it’s worth reminding you that often times, when we think we’re hungry, we’re truly thirsty.
+Especially if you’re low in electrolytes (check out more information here).
 So hydrate up! 😊

 Now it’s your turn … What are your favorite healthy snacks?
 Which of the above do you most want to try?